torryatco/Basilica/readme.md

 @import 'imports/header';
 ```

 Note the underscore in the file name.
-If you add an underscore to the start of the file name, Sass won’t compile it.
-So, if you don’t want `header.scss` to compile to `header.css`, name the file with an undercore `_header.scss` instead.
-Files used this way are called partials in Sass.
+If you adding an underscore to the start of the file name is a convention that indicates a sass partial.

 Note: SASS allows you to use JavaScript style comments - `//`.
 These comments do not get compiled into the css file.
 Traditional CSS comments ( `/* ... */` ) do.